ben-eddy74/plesk-xml-api/README.md

 # Plesk XML API

-This is a Java project to easily generate classes and to interact with Plesk XML API.
+This is a Java project to generate Java classes and to interact with Plesk XML API.

 Java classes can be generated from the schema files by using a binding compiler.
 Because the schema contains some errors, a bindings file must be used to resolve some conflicting issues.
 To make the process easier, you can use this project.
 The supplied bindings files also makes some fields prettier.

-** note: this repo is not affiliated and does not contain the Plesk XML API schema files **
+**note: this repo is not affiliated and does not contain the Plesk XML API schema files**

 ## Generate java classes from Plesk XML API schema files